 The main pieces of the Affordable Care Act, or “Obamacare,” go into effect.
 Here are some of the highlights:

-No More Pre-Existing Condition Denials: Effective January 2014, health insurance companies can no longer deny coverage or hike your rates due to having a pre-existing health condition.
+No More Pre-Existing Condition Denials: As of 2014, health insurance companies can no longer deny coverage or hike your rates due to having a pre-existing health condition.

 An End to Gender Discrimination: Charging women more than men for coverage is now against the law.